Catenscia/MxOps/docs/source/user_documentation/steps.md

 ### Python Step

-This steps allows to execute a custom python function.
+This step allows to execute a custom python function.
 You can execute whatever you want in the python function.
 This `Step` is here to give you maximum flexibility, making `MxOps` suitable for all the needs of you project.
 Here are some basic use case for the python `Step`:
   - complex calculation (results can be saved as `MxOps` or environment values)
   - complex query parsing
   - randomness generation